GitLeeRepo/JavaScriptNotes/JavaScriptNotes.md

    ```
    window
    ```
-   Displays the Window object with a navigatable tree of its subcomponents.
+   Displays the Window object with a navigable tree of its subcomponents.

    ```
    document
    ```
-   Displays the document object with a navigatable tree of its subcomponents.
+   Displays the document object with a navigable tree of its subcomponents.

    ```
    document.title